astronomer/docs/learn/airflow-setup-teardown.md

 ![DAG without Setup/Teardown - upstream failure](/img/guides/airflow-setup-teardown_nosutd_dag_fail.png)

 You can turn the `provision_cluster` task into a setup task and the `tear_down_cluster` into a teardown task by using the code examples shown in [Setup and teardown syntax](#setup-and-teardown-syntax).
 In the graph shown in the **Grid** view the setup task will now be marked with an upwards arrow, while the teardown task is marked with a downwards arrow.
 Setup and teardown tasks that have been configured to have a relationship will be connected by a dotted line.
-The tasks `worker_task_1`, `worker_task_2` and `worker_task_3` are in the scope of this setup/teardown pair.
+The tasks `worker_task_1`, `worker_task_2` and `worker_task_3` are in the scope of this setup/teardown grouping.

 ![DAG with Setup/Teardown - all successful](/img/guides/airflow-setup-teardown-syntax_dag_successful.png)